mapossum/spa/week2/README.md

   * Write a function named is_triangle that takes three integers as arguments, and that prints either "Yes" or "No," depending on whether you can or cannot form a triangle from sticks with the given lengths.

   * Write a function that prompts the user to input three stick lengths, converts them to integers, and uses is_triangle to check whether sticks with the given lengths can form a triangle.
+The user must be told if the three sticks form a triangle in a complete sentance.

 2. The function for calculating the distance between two points is given in the book (page 53).
 Using this function, write a program that calculates the length of a polyline (a number of connected line segments).
 Use a while loop to continually prompt the user to enter a new vertex along a line.
 Each time the user should be asked if the polyline is complete.
 If it is complete report the length of the line.